 While this isn’t always a sign of a squirrel, it is the first sign of one.
 You can also hear the scratching when building their nests and burying food.
 So if you hear any of this then you should probably check for squirrels.

-If you notice teeth marks in your attic on posts or stair railing, then there is definitely an animal up there.
-Hopefully, it is a squirrel because they are much less harmful than most other animals that roam the attic.
+If you notice teeth marks in your attic on posts or stair railing, then there is an animal up there.
+It is a squirrel because they are much less harmful than most other animals that roam the attic.

 It’s also better to see teeth marks on wooden objects than on wiring.
 Because this can cause severe problems and even start housefires.
-So if you see teeth marks, get rid of the squirrels in the attic quickly.
+So if you see teeth marks, get rid of the squirrels in the attic in a quick manner.

 Not only is it disgusting to see but it can also be harmful to you and your pets.
 Human diseases caused by exposure include typhoid, cholera, polio, and hepatitis.
 While pet diseases include parvo and many other parasitical diseases.